MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchTeamsDeployment.md

 ## PARAMETERS

 ### -TeamsFilePath
-The path to the teams.csv file.
+The path to the CSV file that defines the teams you're creating.

 ```yaml
 Type: String